Ethanol

 Ethanol is naturally produced by the fermentation process of sugars by yeasts or via petrochemical processes such as ethylene hydration.
 Historically it was used as a general anesthetic, and has modern medical applications as an antiseptic, disinfectant, solvent for some medications, and antidote for methanol poisoning and ethylene glycol poisoning.
-It is used as a chemical solvent and in the synthesis of organic compounds, and as a fuel source.
+It is used as a chemical solvent and in the synthesis of organic compounds, and as a fuel source for lamps, stoves, and internal combustion engines.
 Ethanol also can be dehydrated to make ethylene, an important chemical feedstock.
-As of 2006, world production of ethanol was 112.0 GL, coming mostly from Brazil and the U.S.
+As of 2023, world production of ethanol fuel was 112.0 GL, coming mostly from the U.S. (51%) and Brazil (26%).

-Etymology
+The term "ethanol", originates from the ethyl group coined in 1834 and was officially adopted in 1892, while "alcohol"—now referring broadly to similar compounds—originally described a powdered cosmetic and only later came to mean ethanol specifically.
+Ethanol occurs naturally as a byproduct of yeast metabolism in environments like overripe fruit and palm blossoms, during plant germination under anaerobic conditions, in interstellar space, in human breath, and in rare cases, is produced internally due to auto-brewery syndrome.

+Ethanol has been used since ancient times as an intoxicant.
+Production through fermentation and distillation evolved over centuries across various cultures.
+Chemical identification and synthetic production began by the 19th century.

+Name

 Ethanol is the systematic name defined by the International Union of Pure and Applied Chemistry for a compound consisting of an alkyl group with two carbon atoms (prefix "eth-"), having a single bond between them (infix "-an-") and an attached −OH functional group (suffix "-ol").

-The "eth-" prefix and the qualifier "ethyl" in "ethyl alcohol" originally come from the name "ethyl" assigned in 1834 to the group C_{2}H_{5}− by Justus Liebig.
+The "eth-" prefix and the qualifier "ethyl" in "ethyl alcohol" originally came from the name "ethyl" assigned in 1834 to the group C_{2}H_{5}− by Justus Liebig.
 He coined the word from the German name Aether of the compound C_{2}H_{5}−O−C_{2}H_{5} (commonly called "ether" in English, more specifically called "diethyl ether").
-According to the Oxford English Dictionary, Ethyl is a contraction of the Ancient Greek αἰθήρ (aithḗr, "upper air") and the Greek word ὕλη (hýlē, "substance").

-The name ethanol was coined as a result of a resolution on naming alcohols and phenols that was adopted at the International Conference on Chemical Nomenclature that was held in April 1892 in Geneva, Switzerland.
+According to the Oxford English Dictionary, Ethyl is a contraction of the Ancient Greek αἰθήρ (aithḗr, "upper air") and the Greek word ὕλη (hýlē, "wood, raw material", hence "matter, substance").
+Ethanol was coined as a result of a resolution on naming alcohols and phenols that was adopted at the International Conference on Chemical Nomenclature that was held in April 1892 in Geneva, Switzerland.